-While all QSEHRAs are required to reimburse premiums, it’s important to note that your employer can choose to include or exclude medical expenses and OTC drugs for reimbursement.
+While all QSEHRAs are required to reimburse premiums, it’s important to note that your employer can choose to include or exclude medical expenses for reimbursement.
 You should have been provided a summary plan document that spells out exactly what’s included and what’s not.

 What types of health plans work with QSEHRA?

 The great thing about QSEHRA is if you already have a health plan you love, you can probably keep it!
 If you need to shop for a new one, you’ll find a world of new options.
 Don’t worry if it feels overwhelming, we can help!